moneychien19/note-meta-blueprint-500-101/pixel-implementation.md

 ## Privacy Machanisms
 ### General Data Protection Regulation (GDPR)
-Creates consistent data protection rules across Europe.
+Creates consistent data protection rules across **Europe**.
 It applies to companies who process personal data about individuals in the EU regardless of where they're based.
 ### California Consumer Privacy Act (CCPA)
-Creates consistent data protection rules across Europe.
-It applies to companies who process personal data about individuals in the EU regardless of where they're based.
+Enhances privacy rights and consumer protection for California residents.
+It applies to companies who process personal data about individuals in the state of **California**, regardless of where the company is based.

 ## Tools and Solutions of Pixels
 - Dynamic ads: capture customer activities.